kstenerud/dogma/kbnf.md

 ### `unsigned_integer` Function

-The `unsigned_integer` function creates an expression that accepts an unsigned integer encoded to the specified number of bits, with the specified value range.
+The `unsigned_integer` function creates an expression that matches an unsigned integer encoded to the specified number of bits, within the specified value range.

 TODO: Value ranges...